-Use the downloads below to help your patients and families living with CGD.
-The information covers everything from tips on staying on treatment to explaining CGD in patient-friendly terms.
+Use the downloads below to help your patients and families living with chronic granulomatous disease (CGD).
+The information covers everything from tips for staying on treatment to explaining CGD in patient-friendly terms.

 CGD Facts